Agricultural fencing: Wood, pipe, and other materials

 Fences of wood, stranded cable, and pipe are used where cost is less of a consideration, particularly on horse farms, or in pens or corrals where livestock are likely to challenge the fence.
 Synthetic materials with wood-like qualities are also used, though they are the most expensive option in most situations.
 In some areas, these types of fencing materials can be cost-effective if plentiful.
 For example, scrap pipe is often easily obtained at a low price if oil fields are nearby, and wooden rails can sometimes be harvested from the owner's own land if it contains suitable standing timber.

-A cattle grid is an obstacle used to prevent livestock, such as sheep, beeves, pigs, horses, or mules from passing along a road or railway which penetrates the fencing surrounding an enclosed piece of land or border.
+A cattle grid is an obstacle used to prevent livestock, such as sheep, cattle, pigs, horses, or mules from passing along a road or railway that penetrates the fencing surrounding an enclosed piece of land or border.

 Maintenance

 All types of agricultural fencing require regular maintenance to ensure their effectiveness.
-Cattle and horses are strong enough to go through most types of fence by main force, and occasionally do so when frightened or motivated by hunger, thirst, or sex drive.
+Cattle and horses are strong enough to break through most types of fence, and occasionally do so when frightened or motivated by hunger, thirst, or sex drive.
 Weather, flood, fire, and damage from vandals or motor vehicle accidents can do similar damage and may allow livestock to escape.